-Sallie Aprahamian has been directing television for over two decades.
+Sallie Aprahamian has been directing television for close to three decades.

-Her body of work includes many critically acclaimed shows including: Extremely Dangerous (Picture Palace/ NW5 Films) starring Sean Bean, The Sins (BBC2) starring Pete Postlethwaite – 3 x BAFTA nominations, Real Men (BBC Scotland) – RTS nomination, The Lakes (Company Pictures) starring John Simm – BAFTA Nominated, Teachers (Tiger Aspect) starring Andrew Lincoln – RTS Nominated, and This Life (World Productions).
+Sallie’s body of work includes many critically acclaimed shows, such as: Teachers (Tiger Aspect) starring Andrew Lincoln – BAFTA Nominated, The Sins’ (BBC2) starring Pete Postlethwaite – 3 BAFTA Nominations, Extremely Dangerous (Picture Palace/NW5 Films) starring Sean Bean, Real Men (BBC Scotland) starring Ben Daniels – RTS Nominated, The Lakes (Company Pictures) starring John Simm – BAFTA Nominated, This Life (World Productions) BAFTA and RTS Winner, and Lip Service (Kudos).

-She has collaborated with a wide range of writers – including Jeremy Brock, Tony Jordan, Billy Ivory, Debbie Moon and the late Frank Deasy.
+Sallie has collaborated with a wide range of writers – including Jeremy Brock, Tony Jordan, Billy Ivory, Chris Chibnall, Debbie Horsfield, and the late Frank Deasy.